ang-uio/Text-Mining/episodes/05-preprocessing-dataset.md

 ### Download some data

 Firstly, please download a dataset and make a note of where it is saved on your computer.
-We need the path to dataset in order to load and read it for further processing.
+We need the path to the dataset in order to load and read it for further processing.

 We will use the [Medical History of British India](https://data.nls.uk/data/digitised-collections/a-medical-history-of-british-india/) collection provided by the [National Libarry of Scotland](https://www.nls.uk) as an example: